junior-surawutp/loan_default/README.md

 ## Motivation

 This project came from [Kaggle](https://www.kaggle.com/datasets/sergionefedov/credit-risk-dataset-50k-loans-10-sectors).
-I aim to use data from file “loan_portfolio.csv” to create model to predict loan default, which is in column “defaulted”, using logistic regression or gradient boosted decision trees.
+I aim to use data from file “loan_portfolio.csv” to create model to predict loan default, which is in column *defaulted*, using logistic regression or gradient boosted decision trees.

 Some input features are calculated from other features, namely *pd_annual*, *lgd*, *el*, *unexpected_loss*, and *rwa*, which came from feature engineering.
 These calculated input features may be more suitable for machine learning, or they may produce redundancy without contribute more to accuracy.
 In this project, I will try remove less important feature to see whether these engineered features worth keeping or they just introduce redundancy.